Common Problems Clients have with their Phoenix Divorce Attorney

 Third, an attorney’s case load to support staff will directly affect the attorney’s time allocation to your case.
 Take a look at the attorney’s case load.
 If they have a low number of clients there may be a reason and you should ask some challenging questions to determine if they can handle your case.
 Conversely, if the firm has a high number of clients they may not have the resources to adequately manage your case.
-Our Phoenix divorce attorneys purposefully have small caseloads, which allow them to give each case the attention it deserves to litigate or settle each legal issue.
-In addition, our client’s main point of contact is their attorney directly.
+We purposefully have smaller caseloads, which allow us to give each case the attention it deserves to litigate or settle each legal issue.
+In addition, our client’s main point of contact is generally the attorney.
 You won’t have to go through a paralegal, legal assistant, or secretary.
 This is done so all tough questions are answered immediately and next steps can be taken.

 Although this list could go on for days, the importance is to make sure you understand what the law firm that you hire is going to deliver and what they require from you.

 Why You Should Choose Enholm Law, PLLC to be your Phoenix Divorce Attorney

-- Offering flat and hourly fees to fit client’s particular needs
+- Offering flat and hourly fees on some cases to fit client’s particular needs

-- Free consultation to make sure our clients fully understand and are comfortable with our plan
+- Free initial consultation to make sure our clients fully understand and are comfortable with the plan

 Our strategy to handle divorces is to focus on four specific areas including: support maintenance (alimony), property division, community waste, and child custody.
 The court spends a great deal of time dividing community property, finances, and debt.
-In addition, the Arizona courts will also focus on making sure provisions are made for any children common to the couple.
+In addition, the Arizona courts will also focus on making sure provisions are made for any children common to the parties.
 By concentrating on the four areas laid out, Enholm Law, PLLC can form a well-rounded case that will yield the best possible results.

 - The Arizona Divorce Process Timeline